rbnishant/ICOTokens/README.md

 9. After token transfer you need to run the scripts.
 Run command `node scripts/csv_allocation.js 70 1 18` in this `70` is the batch size `1` refers to the mainnet ethereum network and `18` is decimal.
 This script will transfer the tokens to the addresses which is set in the airdrop.csv file.

 10. Run command `node scripts/whitelist.js 70 1 18` in this `70` is the batch size `1` refers to the mainnet ethereum network and `18` is decimal.
-This script will whitelist addresses with desired tokens.
+This script will whitelist addresses with the desired tokens.

 # Steps to claim tokens from myetherwallet